 It is further shown that, where the interferer BS radiates with an out-of-block e.i.r.p. which complies with the LTE BS SEM (10 MHz bandwidth), and is subject to duplex filtering, then the protection distances over the 821-832 MHz duplex gap are typically much smaller than 100 m.

-Interference from ECN terminal stations to radio microphones
+Interference from MFCN terminal stations to radio microphones

-The objective of the study reported in the Annex 5, section A5.1 of CEPT Report 30 [9] is to assess the impact of interference from ECN TSs to radio microphones across the 832 MHz frequency boundary.
-This involves a minimum coupling loss (MCL) analysis to evaluate the relationship between the protection distance and the ECN TS out-of-block e.i.r.p. level.
+The objective of the study reported in the Annex 5, section A5.1.2 of CEPT Report 30 [9] is to assess the impact of interference from MFCN TSs to radio microphones across the 832 MHz frequency boundary.
+This involves a minimum coupling loss (MCL) analysis to evaluate the relationship between the protection distance and the MFCN TS out-of-block e.i.r.p. level.

 The protection distance is defined as the horizontal separation between an interferer TS and a victim radio microphone which would allow the radio microphone receiver to meet a minimum signal-to-interference-plus noise (SINR) ratio of 20 dB.

 These studies were based on a 10 MHz duplex gap.
 The results can be translated for the 11 MHz duplex gap (821-832 MHz) of the harmonised FDD plan developed in the ECC/DEC/(09)03 [8].
-Under these assumptions, the following figure provides the unwanted emissions from ECN TS into the 11 MHz duplex gap.
+Under these assumptions, the following figure provides the unwanted emissions from MFCN TS into the 11 MHz duplex gap.

-Interference from ECN terminal stations to radio microphones
+Interference from MFCN terminal stations to radio microphones

 The following conclusions can be drawn from the results of this study: